bitovi/academy/src/docker/2-build-node-app/build-node-app.md

 ![node app in browser](../static/img/docker/2-build-node-app/node-hello-world.png)

-## What's next
+## What’s next
-Now that we've created a simple NodeJS app, we are going to containerize it.
+Now that we’ve created a simple NodeJS app, we are going to containerize it.